Arousal and Attention

 Students will be able to understand:

-arousal theory, inverted-U model, Yerkes-Dodson law, cognitive energetic model, additive factors method, Posner’s attentional networks, orienting, Posner’s cueing paradigm, Corbetta’s model of attentional control, focused attention and the underlying neural mechanisms, alertness, sustained attention, vigilance, noradrenergic locus coeruleus activity, clonidine, signal detection theory, executive attention, prefrontal dopaminergic activity, Borbely’s model of sleep regulation, caffeine, neurocognitive theory of insomnia, benzodiazepines, flip-flop mechanism of sleep-wake regulation, antihistamines.
+arousal theory, inverted-U model, Yerkes-Dodson law, cognitive energetic model, additive factors method, Posner’s attentional networks, orienting, Posner’s cueing paradigm, Corbetta’s model of attentional control, focused attention and the underlying neural mechanisms, alertness, sustained attention, vigilance, noradrenergic locus coeruleus activity, clonidine, signal detection theory, executive attention, prefrontal dopaminergic activity, methylphenidate, Borbely’s model of sleep regulation, caffeine, neurocognitive theory of insomnia, benzodiazepines, flip-flop mechanism of sleep-wake regulation, antihistamines.